Krishnagupta0568/ai-fundamentals/1-get-started-with-ai.md

 - **Anomaly Detection**: Automatic error detection based on anomaly
 - **Computer Vision**: Interpretation of images and video
 - **Natural Language Processing (NLP)**: Interpret written or spoken language
+- **Document Intelligence**: Manging, Processing, and using high volume of data found in forms and documents.
 - **Knowledge mining**: Information extraction from unstructured data
+- **Generative AI**: Create orginal content in a variety of formats including Natural Language, image, code and more.

 ### Machine Learning